suleimansultanov/loudlytestproject/Readme.md

 Tensorflow Approach (TensorFlow CNN-LSTM Model)

 This approach leverages Convolutional Neural Networks (CNNs) for feature extraction and *ong Short-Term Memory (LSTM) networks for sequential learning.
-The model is trained on labeled small (for presenatation only) datasets of music BPM.
+The model is trained on labeled small (for presentation only) datasets of music BPM.

 Advantages:
 - Can learn complex patterns in audio signals.